 A note on the intimacy of our spaces -

 While don't have assisted listening devices on hand at either venue, we do seat everyone with in 5 rows of the stage at both of our venues.
 We are happy to hold front row seats for those with any level of hearing loss at your request.
 Email firstname.lastname@example.org to make the arrangement.

 While we don't assign seats, if you or someone in your group uses a wheelchair, prefers more time to navigate steps or has any other request that would be helped by a reserved seat, just let us know ahead of time.

 Note that to access the lobby there are 6 steps with a center railing on the way into the Chopin Theatre from the street level.
-Once inside the doors there are 4 more stair to reach the box office and the theatre.
+Once inside the doors there are 4 more stairs to reach the box office and the theatre.
 There are no steps between the lobby and theatre space.
 Wheelchair access is available at the rear of the building via the stage door.
-If you are a wheelchair user and need to use the ramp, let us know - we will make arrangements to meet you at that door and get you in safely.
+If you use a wheelchair and need to use the ramp, let us know - we will make arrangements to meet you at that door and get you in safely.

 At the Palmer House